BitcoinApollo/BitcoinApollo/README.md

 What is Bitcoin Apollo?
 ----------------

 Bitcoin Apollo is a hardfork of bitcoin.
+We are working on scale improvements and accessibility issues.
+Please contact us if you are interested in joining the team.

-Bticoinan experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Bticoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin Core is the name of open source